macbookandrew/Aletheia-Project-Bible-plugin/README.md

 ##Special Notes

-To include the Hebrew letters in Psalm 119, use the lines in the Psalm 119.csv file included in the [starter file](inc/starter.zip)—just make sure that you update the language accordingly and that each line goes in its proper order among the verses.
+To include the Hebrew letters in Psalm 119, add the lines from the Psalm 119.csv file included in the [starter file](inc/starter.zip)—just make sure that you update the language accordingly and that each line goes in its proper order among the actual verses.

-##Language Codes
+#Language Codes

 | code           | country                                    |
 |----------------|--------------------------------------------|